gregoireyasmine/grid_cells_burak_fiete/README.md

-This repo aims at reproducing some of the results from
+This repo includes reproductions of part of the results from

 ### Accurate Path Integration in Continuous Attractor Network Models of Grid Cells
 #### Burak & Fiete 2009